 A Message from the Managing Director

-Highest numbers of patents ever filed.
+Highest numbers of Penn patents filed in a single year

-Press mentions for PCI programs, startups and partners.
+Press mentions for PCI programs, startups and partners

 Programs and events hosted by PCI